tapiwanashe-shamu/imf-financial-inclusion-analysis/README.md

 Given the state of the results, rigorous data cleaning was conducted to remove duplicates and redundant columns, fill in blank information, split up columns and standardise the data.
 The queries used to clean and prepare the data for analysis can be found [here.](imf_data_cleaning_script.sql)

-Next was the data analysis stage, we're the key questions under the Project Themes & Metrics section were referenced, as well as the metrics required to surface the key insights.
+Next was the data analysis stage, where the key questions under the Project Themes & Metrics section were referenced, as well as the metrics required to surface the key insights.
 The SQL script for this section can be found [here.](imf_data_analysis_script.sql)

 Finally, the results of the analysis were exported as CSVs, imported into Power BI and connected together via a Data Modelling process, as shown by the following Entity-Relationship Diagram: